Beee4life/acf-city-selector/README.md

 ### Disclaimer

 This plugin is not finished yet.
 Using it, is at your own risk.
+If you do, keep the following in mind.

+* You have to set the city each time you update, since it doesn't load stored values (yet)
+* If you deactivate the plugin and reactivate it again, all cities are inserted again.

 ### Tested on